Food & Sustainability Policy

 When opening the front door of our restaurant you literally step into nature.
 We pick herbs, mushrooms, berries and whatever else nature can provide.
 We use all these available natural ingredients in our menus.

 Partnerships – Organic farmers, Fish suppliers and Dairy products

-- In 2022 we begin a close collaboration with a local farmer Simon Kahr Jørgensen from Trustrupgård, which is situated in the small town of Trustrup just 14 km from Molskroen.
+- In 2022 we started a close collaboration with a local farmer Simon Kahr Jørgensen from Trustrupgård, which is situated in the small town of Trustrup just 14 km from Molskroen.
 Simon farms fruits, vegetables, herbs and flowers in accordance with biodynamic principles in the munificent soil of Djursland - using no machines or use of pesticides.
 Simon's ideology is clear: nothing should affect the natural taste of his vegetables or the health of his farm.
 Trustrupgård can provide Molskroen with fresh produce in the quantities needed on a daily basis, including beautiful organic eggs.

 We are convinced that the Thustrupgård will be able to help us reach higher organic awareness due to his interest in probiotic foods and help us understand and develop our stock of fermented and pickled foods.
 Read more: https://www.facebook.com/trustrupgaard